Thirty minutes from Miami sits the Bahamas. 700 little islands, on the same timezone as New York.

 The Bahamas is also a useful option if you’re struggling to open accounts elsewhere.
 Obviously, if you can open accounts at better banks, in better jurisdictions, with lower fees, and less correspondent banking risk, do it.

-But if you can’t, the Bahamas could be worth looking at.
-And we share all the details about how to access these accounts with our GlobalBanks Insiders.
+But if you can’t, The Bahamas could be worth looking at.
+And we share all the details about how to access these accounts with our GlobalBanks IQ members.

 Alternatively, certain banks may require you to invest a certain amount of money or buy a trust or corporate entity from them in order to become a client.